Japanese giant salamander

 At the Detroit Zoo

-Our Japanese giant salamanders – two males (Bob and Dieter) and two females (Hetsu and Helga) – arrived in 1999 from Japan’s Asa Zoo where they were captive bred from wild-caught parents.
-Hetsu is shy and often looks to Bob for comfort.
-Her shyness notwithstanding, she can be pushy at times and will keep Bob out of the cave when she wants to be alone.
-Bob is anything but shy and will often provide a show for guests so they can get a glimpse of the inside of his massive mouth and tiny teeth.
-The Japanese giant salamanders can be seen at the award-winning National Amphibian Conservation Center – a leader in amphibian conservation and research – which houses a spectacular diversity of frogs, toads, salamanders, newts and caecilians.
-When it opened, The Wall Street Journal dubbed it “Disneyland for toads”.
+Five Japanese giant salamanders – three males (Bob, Dieter and Sven) and two females (Hetsu and Helga) – arrived in 1999 from Japan’s Asa Zoo where they were captive bred from wild-caught parents.
+They can be seen at the award-winning National Amphibian Conservation Center – a leader in amphibian conservation and research – which houses a spectacular diversity of frogs, toads, salamanders, newts and caecilians.
+Their expansive habitat features a waterfall, caves, live plants, and a stream.

-The second largest salamander in the world, it can reach more than 4 feet in length and weigh as much as 88 pounds.
-Its skin is a mixture of gray, black and white, and is heavily wrinkled.
+Japanese giant salamanders are the second largest salamanders in the world; they can reach more than four feet long and weigh up to 88 pounds.
+Their skin is a mixture of gray, black and white, and is heavily wrinkled.
 This species has an elongated body, a long broad tail and two pairs of legs that are similar in size.
-The eyes are small and positioned on top of the broad, flat head.
+Their eyes are small and positioned on top of their broad, flat heads.